whiterasbk/SimpleSVGToComposeImageVector/README.md

 # SimpleSVGToComposeImageVector

-a simple, light lib to show path from svg in compose image vector
+a simple, light lib to show path from `svg` in compose image vector

 **simple**:
 - simple usage functions provided

 **light**:
 - size of compiled aar is only `19.6kb`
 - only compose dependencies used, not including any other libraries

 ## How to use
-1. add repositories in `settings.gradle`
+1. add `jitpack` repositories to `settings.gradle`
    ```groovy
     dependencyResolutionManagement {
         repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)